-> If you’re not sure you need or will use the feature it’s probably best to avoid until you truly know that you need to have some line counter reels in your arsenal.
+If you’re not sure you need or will use the feature it’s probably best to avoid it until you truly know that you need to have some line counter reels in your arsenal.

-As an alternative you can use an external line counter that clamps on the fishing rod and counts fishing line released just like those that are built into reels.
+As an alternative, you can use an external line counter that clamps on the fishing rod and counts fishing line released just like those that are built into reels.

-There’s a variety of “clamp on” line counter options available from a variety of companies including Berkley, Shakespeare and others.
+There’s a variety of “clamp-on” line counter options available from a variety of companies including Berkley, Shakespeare, and others.

 Good options for line counter reels for catfish are the Abu Garcia Ambassadeur 6500 LC and Alphamar LC.